ylkael/csc-user-guide/docs/data/sensitive-data/intro.md

 ## Getting access

 Sensitive Data Services are available for all CSC customers.
-To access CSC's services for sensitive data using [MyCSC](https://my.csc.fi) portal:
+To access CSC's services for sensitive data, you need to do following steps in [MyCSC](https://my.csc.fi) portal:

    1. Create a **user account**.

-   3. Create or join a **CSC project** and add project members.
+   2. Create or join a **CSC project** and add project members.

-   4. Fill in the **Description of processing activities form** and agree with CSC **Data Processing Agreement**.
+   3. Fill in the **Description of processing activities form** and agree with CSC **Data Processing Agreement**.

-   5. **Each project member** needs to **add service access to SD Desktop and to Allas** (in case you want to use SD Connect, a user interface for CSC cloud storage solution called Allas).
+   4. **Each project member** needs to **add service access to SD Desktop and to Allas** (in case you want to use SD Connect, a user interface for CSC cloud storage solution called Allas).

-   6. Apply for billing units or disk quota.
+   5. Apply for billing units or disk quota when needed.

 For specific guidance regarding these steps, check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.